Table of Contents:

 Now, as a licensed user, you are permitted to make copies of your purchased software.
 But only as backups.
 This is to ensure that you don’t have to purchase it again in the event that you delete the software, or your machine gets stolen or damaged.

-Copying the software and sharing it with other people for free is considered as an act of copyright violation.
+Copying the software and sharing it with other people for free is considered an act of copyright violation.

 Many software companies have tried stopping software piracy.
 In fact, they once copy-protected software in order to stop the illegal copying of software.
 But this proved to be ineffective and many users complained that it wasn’t convenient for them.